Updated on 2024.10.01

 Capstone simply copies the LLVM disassembler and enriches the output.
 Because we do not want to build LLVM just to build Capstone (LLVM is a huge dependency), we have to tackle two problems:

-• The LLVM disassembler of each target has no knowledge about read/write usage of operands, groups an instruction belongs to or instruction encoding details.
-Theoretically it could, but it is simply not implemented for llvm-objdum.
-But we would like to have those in Capstone.
+• The LLVM disassembler has no knowledge about read/write access of operands or instruction groups.
+Theoretically it could, but it is not implemented.
+For Capstone we need this information though.

 C++ and C